 Powerline Adapter Setup

 If you have a large home with Wi-Fi issues and are set to go out and buy an extender or power adapter to improve your Wi-Fi coverage and if your old router is not great the whole system will be weak at best.
-A mesh system can provide a number of Wi-Fi hotspots around your home or office.
+A mesh system can provide a number of Wi-Fi hotspots around your home or office and is the best wireless router for multiple floors.

 Mesh Network Wi-Fi System Vs Single Router